From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Introduction

 \section{Introduction}

-When charting the pathways of a sustainable future for humanity and the way there, different constraints we should abide have been proposed.
-The idea of \emph{Planetary Boundaries} which has been developed by \citet{Rockstrom2009} and extended by \citet{Steffen2015} is to define a set of biophysical boundaries chosen in order to ensure human development if they are respected.
-While they provide safeness by defining a \emph{safe operating space}, \citet{Raworth2012} pointed out that a human future should also be just, hence she introduced the \emph{Social Foundations}.
-Combined, they define the \emph{safe and just operating space}, often referred to as \sajos{}.
+Charting pathways to a sustainable future for humanity needs to account for different biophysical and social constraints.
+First, the concept of \emph{planetary boundaries} developed by \citet{Rockstrom2009} and extended by \citet{Steffen2015} defines a set of biophysical boundaries that ensure human development under Holocene-like conditions on Earth.
+They set limits to a \emph{safe operating space} in terms of the planet's capacity to accommodate humanity's metabolism. \citet{Raworth2012} extended the framework to include \emph{social foundations}, i.e. a decent livelihood for every member of society enabling just and equitable human development.
+Combined with the planetary boundaries, they define the \emph{safe and just operating space}, within which a sustainable development is possible.